jenna-anderson/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+    Sessions store a user's session id on the server and it is automatically sent back and forth between the client and the server on a cookie.
+    With JSON web tokens (JWT) the server creates a JWT with a secret and sends it to the client where it is stored in local storage on the browser.
+It must be sent in the request header for future requests for the server to validate it.
+    Main difference is the session id is stored on the server while the JWT isn't - its signature is checked and user info deconstructed when sent back to the server
 2. What does `bcryptjs` do to help us store passwords in a secure manner?
+    `bcryptjs` hashes a users password so it is never stored in plain text.
+It uses salted hashing (a salt is added to it before hashing) so even users with the same password will have different hashes, preventing attacks with a rainbow table.
 3. How are unit tests different from integration and end-to-end testing?
+    Unit tests test individual, independent pieces of code (e.g. a single function, a single class) while integration tests test how multiple pieces work together (e.g. testing endpoints involves routers, middleware, model functions, etc.).
+End-to-end testing test a user's entire experience/journey through the app.
 4. How does _Test Driven Development_ change the way we write applications and tests?
+    In TDD you write the tests before writing the app code.
+This can help focus what exactly we want the app to do before writing the code and helps make sure any changes later don't break existing tests.